The Psychedelic Poster Artists

 Ultimately, it was more than the Big Five that were responsible for this creative revolution, although many of the other artists were only involved in the later stages of the period from 1968-1971.
 They include Bonnie MacLean, David Singer, Randy Tuten, David Byrd, Robert Fried, and Lee Conklin, most prominently and it should be noted that Grimshaw’s work, while derivative of the San Francisco School, stands tall among these artists with many of his posters (and their smaller press runs) highly valued by collectors.

-NOTE: Bahr Gallery does not currently allow you to search our inventory by Artist in this section.
+NOTE: The Bahr Gallery website does not currently allow you to search our inventory by Artist in this section.
 To see an inventory by artist, please e-mail email@example.com.